Not enough space to install macOS Ventura? Try these tips

-At the moment, that’s difficult to answer since Ventura is still in beta, and Apple hasn’t said how much space will be needed to install it.
-However, the beta version of the installer is just under 12GB in size, and from the experience of previous versions, you’ll need to have around twice that amount available to download and install it.
+Although Apple has already released the full version, that’s still difficult to answer since Apple hasn’t said how much space will be needed to install it.
+However, the installer is around 12GB in size, and from the experience of previous versions, you’ll need around twice that amount available to download and install it.
 So, 25GB should cover it.

 How to check how much free space you have

 The quickest way to check how much free space you have on your boot drive is to do this:

 - Select the Storage tab.

 You’ll immediately see how much storage you have available.
 And if you wait a few seconds, you’ll see a colorful infographic showing you how your storage has been allocated.

 How to free up space for macOS Ventura

 1. Use macOS built-in storage optimizer

 Did you know that macOS has a tool built right into it that allows you to manage available storage space on your Mac?
 It does!
 Here’s how to use it.

 - Click the Apple menu, choose About This Mac, then Storage.